Also known as: kiba dachi, riding stance, sumo stance, wide squat, low wide squat

 What are the benefits of the Horse stance?

-What common mistakes should I avoid when doing the Horse stance?
+What are common mistakes when doing the Horse stance?

-How can I progress or modify the Horse stance?
+How can I progress or regress the Horse stance?